 'Law & Order: True Crime: The Menendez Murders'

 That year brought forth additional television projects about the story of the notorious killers.
 In June, Lifetime aired the movie Menendez: Blood Brothers, starring Courtney Love as mom Kitty.
 That fall, Law & Order: True Crime: The Menendez Murders premiered, with Edie Falco starring as controversial attorney Leslie Abramson.

 In October 2017, A&E dug into some of the motivating factors that fueled the brothers by interviewing Dr. Stuart Hart, who served as an expert defense witness during their trials.
 The following month, on November 30, the network debuted the limited series The Menendez Murders: Erik Tells All, featuring interviews with the younger brother and family members, as well as other exclusive footage.

 In February 2018, Lyle Menendez transferred from Mule Creek State Prison to San Diego's R.J.
 Donovan Correctional Facility, where his brother was serving.
 In April, it was revealed Erik had been moved to his brother's same housing unit, where they would have the chance to participate in educational and other rehabilitation programs together.
-It was not known how the brothers interacted upon getting to see each other for the first time in more than 20 years.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!